junghyey/grinnell-elephant/written_reports/sprint5_reports/sprint5_journal.md

   5. Candice - Array persistent storage - https://trello.com/c/1z73OmtY

 ## License
-Software license for the product, and include the license (or a link to it
+Software license for the product, and include the license.
+We chose MIT license.

 ## Wrap-up work
 Team Elephant worked hard to make this repository presentable to future audiences.

 ## Final Presentation
-Demo Reproduction Steps:
+Demo Reproduction Steps: git clone the final release and (on the mac) open in the xcode.
+Then follow the guideline in readme "Pulling From Main" part.
+Then, build the project using "How to Build" section part.